suud/awesome-1729/readme.md

 - [Summary](https://1729.com/summary) - Summary of the key concepts behind the Network State.
 - [The Network State](https://1729.com/the-network-state) - Article expaining the key concepts behind the Network State.

-## Longevity

-- [The Purpose of Technology](https://balajis.com/the-purpose-of-technology/) - Article about why the ultimate purpose of technology is to eliminate mortality.
-- [Lifespan](https://lifespanbook.com/) - Book about why we age and why we don't have to.
-- [Lifespan with Dr. David Sinclair](https://open.spotify.com/show/3PkkSdQE8DfeiKvSk1Mg1J) - Podcast discussing why we age and interventions for slowing and reversing aging.
-- [The Fable of the Dragon-Tyrant](https://www.nickbostrom.com/fable/dragon.html) - Fable about moral reasons for longevity reserach.
-- [Vincent Weisser: Longevity](https://www.vincentweisser.com/longevity) - List of resources about longevity.
-- [Vincent Weisser: Biohacking](https://www.vincentweisser.com/biohacking) - List of resources about biohacking.

 ## Centralized East - Decentralized West

 - [American Anarchy](https://bariweiss.substack.com/p/how-we-changed-our-minds-in-2021) - Article pointing out trends towards an American anarchy.